 New construction window installation involves removing and replacing the nailing flange that borders the window on the wall’s interior.
 It is typically reserved for new homes or renovations that involve removing or altering an exterior wall.

-At Asher Exteriors, it is our mission to get you the highest quality windows at the lowest price.
-Find out what our local customers in Eau Claire, Wisconsin have to say about our work.
+Read what our customers in Eau Claire, Wisconsin have to say about our window replacement work.

 Primary Factors Involved in Window Replacement Costs

 Deciding to replace your windows is not easy and can send you down a rabbit hole of questions you didn’t know you needed answering.
-There are many factors at play when trying to calculate the costs.
+Many factors are at play when trying to calculate the costs.
 Each home has different variables that need to be addressed.
 It’s up to you to determine if your house needs a facelift or if the cold air coming in and faulty locks need to be addressed right away.

-Such variability in cost means that you need to take the research process seriously.
+Such cost variability means that you must take the research process seriously.
 For example, suppose all your research has determined that you need to take the plunge and replace your windows.
 In that case, your next step should be consulting with a contractor about your needs and expectations.
+The primary factors you should consider when replacing windows are the following:

 - Can I expect energy cost savings with new windows?